ALucek/QuicKB/README.md

 - Cleaner handling of config arguments and validation at pipeline stages
 - pydantic v2 fields warning
 - Custom Model Card (Using base from SBERT currently)
+- Stream chunking output to avoid buffering entire corpora in memory

 ## License